 - and many more…

 Sometimes a page may be designed with a certain look or style in mind.
-Things that grab a users attention like having a video playing in the background may look good from a design point, but it does have the negative effect of increasing the page size significantly, which in turn requires the page loading to take longer.
-These type of things have to be considered when thinking about improving the page speed.
-Is it worth having the background video, and does it really grab the users attention when compared to just using a static image for the background?
+Things that grab a user’s attention like having a video playing in the background may look good from a design point, but it does have the negative effect of increasing the page size significantly, which in turn requires the page loading to take longer.
+These types of things must be considered when thinking about improving the page speed.
+Is it worth having the background video, and does it really grab the user’s attention when compared to just using a static image for the background?

 These are tasks can be done on the same date every year.
 They are more about reflecting on your websites performance and organizing your website and upcoming tasks for that year.

 Every year you should review how your website is setup (hardware and software) and if any improvements can or should be made.
 A website is not a static entity.
 The internet is constantly evolving and maybe the features and how the website functioned 2 or more years ago was perfectly fine, but now days if improved, will bring in more traffic and increase sales.
 If this is a possibility, it may be worth talking with a website developer to investigate further to see if your website is worth further investment.

 You also should log into all accounts associated with your website.
 This is to ensure they are still active, and all is in good standing.
 This includes everything from your domain registrar, plugin developers, and third party services like Google Analytics and email services.
 You want to double check things like plugin licenses subscription dates and domain expiry dates are all correct and reminders are still setup in your calendar.

 At least once a year you should do a quick read through of all the content on your website (or at least the main pages and posts).
 This is to ensure everything is still correct and accurate.
 You don’t want a potential client visiting your website finding one thing, and then you are telling them something else in person.
 This doesn’t look professional and can lead to awkward situations.